WebOrigami/docs/content/language/sites.md

 _Key points: An Origami file provides a concise way to define a site.
 You can interact with your site immediately and view it as an interactive diagram, or work with it in the command line, or build it into a static site._

-## Websites as trees
+## sites as trees

-We often design and browse websites a single page at a time, but you can step back and consider _all_ the pages on a site as a tree of pages and other resources.
+We often design and browse sites a single page at a time, but you can step back and consider _all_ the pages on a site as a tree of pages and other resources.

 Example: the [source code](https://github.com/WebOrigami/about-us.git) for the sample <a href="https://origami-about-us.netlify.app" target="_blank">About Us</a> site defines the following pages: